KatarinaGacina/racani/README.md

 **First laboratory assigement**: B-spline curve - demonstration of the use of B-splines for animating the path of an object over time, as well as animating the rotation of the object along the curve.

-**Second laboratory assigement**: System of particles - snow simulation.
+**Second laboratory assigement**: Particle System - snow simulation.

 **Project** (lab3): Simple 2D game.